 All processing or use of PII is covered by the Mexican legal framework.

-Mexican PII protection law makes a distinction between PII controllers and those who provide services to controllers, where the latter are independent third parties who may be engaged by the PII controller to be the parties responsible for the PII processing and handling.
-While it is not mandatory to have this third-party service provider, should a company (PII controller) engage such services, it shall have a written agreement stating clearly all the third party's responsibilities and limitations in connection with the PII.
+Mexican PII protection law makes a distinction between PII controllers and those who provide services to controllers, where the latter are independent third parties who may be engaged by the PII controller in order to be the parties responsible for the PII processing and handling.
+While it is not mandatory to have this third-party service provider, should a company (PII controller) engage such services, it shall have a written agreement stating in a clear manner all the third party's responsibilities and limitations in connection with the PII.

-By virtue of this obligation of PII controllers to execute an agreement with any PII processor they use, the duties acquired by the PII processor must be the same as those imposed by the Federal Law for the Protection of Personal Dataon the PII controller.
+By virtue of this obligation of PII controllers to execute an agreement with any PII processor they use, the duties acquired by the PII processor must be the same as those imposed by the Law on the PII controller

-LEGITIMATE PROCESSING OF PII
+LEGITIMATE PROCESSING OF PIL